Takashi Nakano

 Takashi Nakano (中野 高, Nakano Takashi) is a Japanese former swimmer, who specialized in backstroke events.
-He collected a total of three silver medals in the 200 m backstroke at the Universiade (2003 in Daegu, 2005 in Izmir, and 2007 in Bangkok).
-Nakano is also a graduate at Hosei University in Tokyo.
+He collected a total of three silver medals in the 200 m backstroke at the Universiade (2003 in Daegu, 2005 in İzmir, and 2007 in Bangkok).
+Nakano is also a graduate of Hosei University in Tokyo.

 Nakano made his international debut at the 2002 Asian Games in Busan, South Korea, where he earned a silver medal in the 200 m backstroke, clocking at 2:00.78.

-At the 2005 FINA World Championships in Montreal, Quebec, Canada, Nakano broke a two-minute barrier, but rounded out the final field in last place by 0.17 of a second behind Croatia's Gordan Kozulj in 1:58.91.
-Nakano also lowered his personal best to 1:59.34, but added a bronze to his silver from Busan in the same stroke at the 2006 Asian Games in Doha, Qatar.
+At the 2005 FINA World Championships in Montreal, Quebec, Canada, Nakano broke the two-minute barrier, but rounded out the final field in last place by 0.17 of a second behind Croatia's Gordan Kozulj in 1:58.91.
+Nakano also improved his personal best to 1:59.34, adding a bronze to his silver from Busan in the same stroke at the 2006 Asian Games in Doha, Qatar.

 Nakano competed for the Japanese squad in the men's 200 m backstroke at the 2008 Summer Olympics in Beijing.
 Leading up to the Games, he placed second behind Ryosuke Irie at the Olympic trials in Tokyo with a FINA A-standard entry time of 1:58.22.
 He challenged seven other swimmers on the fourth heat, including Austrian duo Sebastian Stoss and two-time Olympic silver medalist Markus Rogan.
 Nakano raced to sixth place by a 0.15 of a second behind Stoss in a time of 1:59.59.
 Nakano missed out the semifinals by 0.65 of a second, as he placed twenty-first overall in the preliminary heats.

 At the 2009 FINA World Championships in Rome, Italy, Nakano broke his personal best of 1:57.02 in the 200 m backstroke, but finished only in twelfth place and did not qualify for the final.